appbaseio/Docs/content/docs/reactivesearch/vue/overview/QuickStart.md

 vue create my-awesome-search && cd my-awesome-search
 ```

+OR

+If you're using codesandbox.io, choose a Vue template codesandbox.

 ### Step 1: Install ReactiveSearch

 We will fetch and install [`reactivesearch-vue`](https://www.npmjs.com/package/@appbaseio/reactivesearch-vue) module using yarn or npm.